Where do land conservancy staffers send friends for snowy and bodacious days outdoors? We asked; they shared. Explore the snow-inspired bucket list!

 With 721 hilly acres of pine and hardwoods plotted into a 2-mile-long stretch near the national park, Palmer Woods has enough expanse to be a daylong destination for snowshoers and XC skiers.
 But shorter outings are wonderful, too.
 Groomed by Friends of Sleeping Bear, the trails total about 4 miles (But the Price trail is a 2.1-mile out-and-back, so 4.2 miles roundtrip).
 The Price trail is tame enough for inexperienced skiers or for night skiing with headlamps.
 Open forest and hills makes for great off-trail exploring.
 Important: This place has a microclimate that squeezes snow out of the clouds and keeps it on the ground, so keep Palmer in mind for early and late-season outings.
 About 3 miles east of Glen Arbor on Wheeler Road.
 Afterglow: Little Traverse Inn, for stout and legit lamb stew; on M22 just north of Maple City Highway.

 “This spot is remote, but the beauty and solitude are worth the trip, especially in winter,” says Becky Hill, natural areas and preserves manager at Leelanau Conservancy.
 Kehl offers 279 acres of protected land, so you can easily while away an afternoon exploring off-trail here, or stick to the two miles of pathway.
 Go slowly to take in the old-growth white pine and 100-year-old hemlock.
 For a picnic, kick back on the lake’s birding platform (make the moment special with a camp stove and serve up something hot).
 Head out on the frozen lake and make a snow angel.
 About 2.5 miles north of Northport on Kehl Lake Road.
-Afterglow: Fischer’s Happy Hour for the famous broasted chicken dinner.
+Afterglow: Garage Bar-B-Q for craft cocktails and Southern-style barbecue.

 Grand Traverse Regional Land Conservancy